henrikrank/react-native-directory-picker/README.md

 # react-native-directory-picker
 A React Native module that allows you to use native UI to select a directory from the device library

+## :warning: What is different in this fork
+I had trouble using the library on Android SDK version 28 (Android 9).
+The app kept crashing after selecting a directory.
+I tracked down the issue to missing Android support packages.
+The import URL for DocumentFile should be updated to match the entry in https://developer.android.com/jetpack/androidx/migrate/class-mappings, but I was unable to get the library working even after this.
+As a workaround, I just removed the line using the DocumentFile class.

+In my opinion, the DocumentFile class is not needed as it is only used to get a filename from the directory picker, which does not make sense, since we are picking directories, not files.

+Feel free to submit an issue or PR if you come up with a more elegant solution.

 ###  :warning: Using this component is not recommended.
 This is a workaround.

 ## Install